ometman/budget-app/README.md

 ### Usage <a name="usage"></a>

-To run the project locally, execute the following command:
+Setup the database to run the project locally:

 - Start and login to the database server (for Windows):
   ```